FibrinLab/RISC-solver-rust/README.md

 Simple MatMul benchmark solver for the Hard Hack competition.

+## Alignment with uPoW

+This project is aligned with the **Hard Hack** requirements:
+- ✅ **Uses real MatMul workloads** - Aligned with the live uPoW pipeline on Amadeus mainnet
+- ✅ **Benchmarks reflect actual compute** - Same MatMul operations that miners run on mainnet today (not simulations)
+- ✅ **Multiple precisions** - Supports fp32, fp16, int8 (matching uPoW compute requirements)
+- ✅ **Performance metrics** - Latency, throughput, ops/sec for benchmarking
+- ✅ **RISC-V platform** - Built for the target benchmarking platform

+### Hard Hack vs. Full Validator PoW

+**What this project does (Hard Hack):**
+- Takes matrices as JSON input (plain format for benchmarking)
+- Computes MatMul efficiently
+- Outputs performance metrics and correctness hashes
+- Focuses on **benchmarking the compute workload**

+**What validators do (Full PoW protocol):**
+- Build seed from epoch, segment_vr_hash, node_pk, node_pop, solver_pk, nonce
+- Use Blake3 XOF to generate matrices from seed
+- Compute MatMul (same operation we benchmark)
+- Hash solution and check difficulty (leading zeros)
+- Broadcast solution to network

+**Key difference:** The Hard Hack benchmarks the **MatMul computation itself** (the core compute workload), not the full PoW protocol.
+The matrices are provided directly as JSON input rather than generated via Blake3 XOF, which allows for controlled benchmarking of the compute performance.

 ## What It Does

 Solves benchmark workloads for the Hard Hack competition: